-This article will help clarify why pain occurs during the monthly period and how to best cope with it.
+This article will help clarify why pain occurs during the monthly menstrual period and how to best cope with it without relying on dangerous and toxic drug therapies.

 Besides painful cramps and soreness in the abdomen, lower back and upper thighs, menstruation can produce many other possible symptoms:

-Headaches, dizziness, fatigue, nausea, digestive problems and emotional sensitivity are all common side effects.
+Headaches, dizziness, fatigue, nausea, digestive problems and emotional sensitivity are all common side effects of menstruation.
 Some women display sweeping mood changes and rapidly changing emotional states, in addition to back pain during their period.

 Symptoms may be similar every month or may change month-to -month.
 Severity of symptoms might also be variable within the same cycle or cycle to cycle.
 Most women report the worst pain at the onset of their period or just before, but this is not an absolute rule.